 Up to 30 degrees of timing can be subtracted from the timing curve.
 This can be used for nitrous retard or for any other situation where variable amount of timing must be removed.
 The amount of timing removed from the timing curve is proportional to the input voltage at pin 13 (orange wire).
 If this wire is left disconnected, it will default to 0 volts and no timing will be removed.
-The default curve is shown in Figure 14.
-This curve can be modified using the Wintec software.
+This is shown in Figure 18.

-Figure 14 - Graph of input voltage vs. addional retard
+Figure 18 - Graph of input voltage vs. addional retard